SirusDoma/Genode.Audio/README.md

     SoundSystem.Instance.Dispose();
 ```

-Note this will stop all playing sounds and music instances and dispose them, including the OpenAL that mentioned earlier.
+Note this will stop all playing sounds and music instances and dispose them, including the OpenAL handle that mentioned earlier.

 Performing any playback operation or modifying audio properties is no longer safe after this point.